Tag Archives: Ben Johnson

 Grade: A

-1971 was a great year in American cinema from The French Connection to Willy Wonka and the Chocolate Factory to Fiddler on the Roof to Dirty Harry.
-The list goes on and on.
+1971 was a great year in American cinema, from The French Connection to Willy Wonka and the Chocolate Factory to Fiddler on the Roof to Dirty Harry.

 The film includes many songs by Hank Williams Sr. and other country & Western and 1950s popular music recording artists to reflect the era.

 Most of the townsfolk are bored to tears in the windswept hamlet of Anarene, Texas.
-Their saving grace is a local cinema (the picture show) run by the popular Sam the Lion (Ben Johnson) which is about to close its doors forever.
+Their saving grace is a local cinema (the picture show) run by the popular Sam the Lion (Ben Johnson), which is about to close its doors forever.

-Others frequent the café run by sultry waitress Genevieve (Eileen Brennan) who knows everyone’s business.
+Others frequent the café run by sultry waitress Genevieve (Eileen Brennan), who knows everyone’s business.

-The gossip and scandals run wild throughout town following several principal characters and their trials and tribulations.
+The gossip and scandals run wild throughout town, following several principal characters and their trials and tribulations.
 High school students Sonny (Timothy Bottoms) and Duane (Jeff Bridges) lust after flirty Jacy Farrow (Cybill Shepherd) while trying to figure out their futures.

 Sonny also finds time for an affair with depressed housewife Ruth Popper (Cloris Leachman), twenty years his senior, who is married to the school gym teacher, Coach Popper (Bill Thurman), who may be gay.